steelhead99x/meet/BUTTON_ICONS_UPDATE.md

-# Button Icons Update - Summary
+# Button Icons Update - Complete Summary

 ## Overview
-All buttons in the application have been updated to remove text labels and use well-centered SVG icons instead.
+**ALL** buttons in the application have been updated to remove text labels and use well-centered SVG icons instead.
+This includes custom components and LiveKit's built-in control bar buttons.
 This provides a cleaner, more modern UI with better visual consistency.

 ## Changes Made